 How many types of sea bunnies are there?

-Sea bunny is a member among 16 species of the Discodorididae family.
-Among these sea bunny species below are sea bunny’s close cousins.
+Sea bunny is a member of 16 species of the Discodorididae family.
+Among these sea bunny species below are the bunny’s close cousins.

 Jorunna Funebris (Dotted nudibranch )